 Under the sale agreement for each issuing entity, the depositor, as the seller of the student loans to the issuing entity, will make specific representations and warranties to the issuing entity concerning the student loans.
-The depositor will have an obligation to repurchase any trust student loan if the issuing entity is materially and adversely affected by a breach of these representations or warranties, unless it can cure the breach within the period specified in the applicable prospectus supplement.
-Alternatively, the depositor may substitute qualified substitute student loans rather than repurchasing the affected loans.
+The depositor will have an obligation to repurchase affected trust student loans if the noteholders are materially and adversely affected by a breach (individually or in the aggregate) of these representations or warranties, unless it cures the breach or reimburses the issuing entity within the period specified in the applicable prospectus supplement.
+Alternatively, the depositor may substitute qualified substitute student loans rather than repurchase the affected loans.
 Qualified substitute student loans are student loans that comply, on the date of substitution, with all of the representations and warranties made by the depositor in the sale agreement.
 Qualified substitute student loans must also be substantially similar on an aggregate basis to the loans they are being substituted for with regard to the following characteristics:

-o principal balance;
+- principal balance;

-o status--in-school, grace, deferment, forbearance or repayment;
+- status-in-school, grace, deferment, forbearance or repayment;

-o program type-- FFELP student loans (Unsubsidized Stafford, Subsidized Stafford, PLUS, SLS or, Consolidation) or private credit student loans;
+- program type- FFELP student loans (Unsubsidized Stafford, Subsidized Stafford, PLUS, SLS or, Consolidation) or private credit student loans;

-o school type;
+- school type;

-o total return; and
+- total return; and

-o remaining term to maturity.
+- remaining term to maturity.